 This handbook has been compiled in an effort to answer some of the questions frequently asked by pharmacy students.
 In many instances, this handbook will be useful only as a starting point.
 Additional information may be found in the General Catalog of the University or in the University Student Handbook.
 To the extent that the provisions of this handbook conflict with the General Catalog or the University Handbook, this handbook shall prevail with regard to all students registered in the College of Pharmacy and Health Sciences.
-This handbook is not meant to discourage students from utilizing more personal sources of information; namely, faculty advisors, the Academic and Student Affairs Office, or other members of the faculty.
+This handbook is not meant to discourage students from utilizing more personal sources of information; namely, faculty advisors, the Office of Student Affairs & Enrollment Management, or other members of the faculty.
 The pharmacy program of the Drake University College of Pharmacy and Health Sciences is accredited by the Accreditation Council on Pharmacy Education and is a member of the American Association of Colleges of Pharmacy.

 The Vision for the College